Analyzing Linear DSGE models: the Method of Undetermined Markov States: The Method of Undetermined Markov States

 \subsection{A Markov chain version of model $\mathcal{A}$}

 The goal of this section is to detail how one can recast model $\mathcal{A}$ in terms of Markov states and transition probabilities.
 Remember that computing one period ahead conditional expectations in this context involves computing one for state `I' and one for state `M'.
 Likewise, the forward and backward equations \eqref{eq:fwd_multi}-\eqref{eq:bwd_multi} will be broken down in two versions for each state of the Markov chain.
-Before doing that, note that LRE models belonging to class $\mathcal{A}$ can be rewritten as: